 Housing is an alarming concern in many communities.
 Affordable housing shortages receive the most attention.
-Yet, the availability of accessible housing is equally alarming.
+Yet, the availability of accessible housing is equally important.
 Now is the time to account for the needs of people with mobility limitations in the housing market.

 Voices for Home Modification Project